AmitSaha15/Nike-landing-page/README.md

 # Nike Landing Page

-Hey, this is the new challenge I took as I'm trying to develop a nike landing page.
-Through this project I'm learning Tailwind CSS.
+Hey, this is the new challenge I took as I developed this nike landing page.
+Through this project I learned Tailwind CSS.

-Technology stacks I'm using in this project:
+Technology stacks :

-- React
+- React + Vite
 - Tailwind CSS